yaelmartin/screenPerspective/README.md

 ### Using multiple screens

 - Make sure to place each CameraRigPerspective accurately (3D scanning can be helpful)
-- Use correct display output for each physical camera in your rigs.
+- Use the correct display output for each physical camera in your rigs.
 You can use [this tool to see the order Unity uses](https://github.com/yaelmartin/unityTargetDisplayOrderDetector)
+- Place a ActivateDisplays prefab in your scene

 ### Integrating Other Tracking Methods